nsclass/pyspark-devcontainer/README.md

 ## PySpark Development with Dev Container

-This project will show a demo for PySpark development environment with Dev Container with VS code.
-This project is using bitnami spark 3.4 Spark image
+This project will show a demo how to set up PySpark development environment with Dev Container in VS code.
+This project is using bitnami spark 3.4 Spark docker image.

 ### Building Docker Image